content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/sql/sql-data-types.md

 -   **Array** for storing array strings, numbers, etc.
 -   **JSON** stores JSON data
 -   **hstore** stores key-value pair
--   Special types such as network address and geometric data.
+-   **Special types** such as network address and geometric data.

 ## 1.1 Boolean

--   A Boolean data type can hold one of three possible values**: true, false or null.**
+-   A Boolean data type can hold one of three possible values: true, false or null.
 -   You use **boolean or bool** keyword to declare a column with the Boolean data type.
 -   When you insert data into a Boolean column, PostgreSQL converts it to a Boolean value
 1. 1, yes, y, t, true values are converted to true